Luigi's Mansion (GameCube)/Unused Models

 It's the early version of the map on the Game Boy Horror.
 It seems identical to the original model, however it resembles the mansion layout from the E3 2001 demo.
-There is oddly an extra room on the left side of the Balcony on the third floor.
+There is an extra room on the left side of the Balcony on the third floor.

 The early version of a locked door.
 It uses a red outline instead of the door hole symbol.

 Same as g_d1x.bin except it's for the double doors in the Foyer/Parlor.